IBM/Kubernetes-Lite/README.md

 ## Documentation

-Get going with our [examples](./examples/) folder or jump into more details with the [Python API Reference](https://ibm.github.io/Kubernetes-Lite/api_references/)!
+Get going with our [examples](https://ibm.github.io/Kubernetes-Lite/examples/) page or jump into more details with our [API Reference](https://ibm.github.io/Kubernetes-Lite/api_references/)!

 ## Installation